Changes in DNF CLI compared to YUM¶

 dnf update or

 dnf upgrade, in all their forms, has the same

 effect in DNF, with the latter being preferred.
 In YUM

 yum --obsoletes update.

-dnf provides to find out what package gives a particular
+dnf provides to find out what package provides a particular file.

-deplist command to find out dependencies of the package
+deplist command to find out dependencies of a package

 dnf repoquery --deplist using repoquery command.